tud-rmr/tud_uav_pathfinding/README.md

 2. Clone the repository

-3. Open VREP (from terminal so the ROS plugin works) and open the scene named "vrep/columns_and_blocks.ttt"
+3. Open VREP (from terminal so the ROS plugin works) and open the scene named "vrep/columns_and_blocks.ttt".
+It may be necessary to replace the file "vrep_interface/remoteApi.so" with the compiled version for your current VREP version.

 4. Open spyder3